-In our school the Designated Teacher is: Name: Mr Samuel Mason
+At Thornton the Designated Teacher is: Name: Mr S. Mason

 Our Designated Teacher will:

 - Work with the Virtual School to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - Work with the Virtual School headteacher to promote the educational achievement of previously looked after children. - In non-maintained schools and colleges, an appropriately trained teacher should take the lead.